The faculty members for the core courses in the HST D.Min. are highly focused. Each brings years of experience in scholarship and practical ministry.

 Dave continues to serve as a section editor for the journal Homiletic, responsible for reviewing recent books published in the field of preaching.
 Besides homiletics, another of his areas of expertise is wisdom literature and in particular the book of Proverbs.
 He has published a commentary in the NIV Commentary series with College Press on Proverbs, Ecclesiastes, and Song of Songs* (2002).
 He has also published a book with Cascade Publishers entitled Proverbs and the Formation of Character* (2015) and co-authored a book entitled Creation, Character, and Wisdom* (Wipf & Stock, 2016).

 He is married to Nancy Cochran Bland.
-They have three adult sons and five grandchildren.
-He enjoys morning workouts, hunting with his sons, and outdoor activities with the whole family.
+They have three adult sons and six grandchildren.
+He enjoys morning workouts and working on his farm.

 Dr. Carlus Gupton, Professor of Ministry, D.Min.
 Co-Director (Dr. Gupton’s Faculty Page)

 Freed-Hardeman University; B.A., Lipscomb University, 1982; M.Div., Harding School of Theology, 1988; D.Min., Abilene Christian University, 1993; University of Memphis; Murray State University; University of Tennessee.
 Harding since 2014 (adjunct 1997-2013).